-Students must be selected and assigned to the specific parts well in advance of the performance and they need to be instructed to be available 45 minutes before the scheduled performance time.
-Our singers and stage director will be in the school at least an hour before, to set up and then work with the students to get them staged into the show and make them feel at ease.
+Students must be selected and assigned to the specific parts or responsibilities well in advance of the performance and they need to be instructed to be available 45 minutes before the scheduled performance time.
+Our singers and stage director will be at the school at least an hour before, to set up and then work with the students to get them staged into the show and make them feel at ease.

 Chorus (this is optional) -- The chorus may be a group of any size but advance preparation is required for the children to learn the music before they come to the performance.
 If you are requesting two assemblies, you can prepare two separate choruses, or use the same children at both.
 If there are two separate choruses, each group should report 15 minutes before their own performance time to get instructions and to rehearse their music with our accompanist.
 The teachers’ materials include the sheet music and mp3s of the music to be practiced.

 All study materials are posted on this site and several full packets will also be mailed to the schools that choose to participate in the program, approximately 6 weeks prior to the scheduled performances at each school.